 You can setup smart notifications to notify you by adding a message to your email thread, by sending a message to a designated Slack channel through our Slack integration, or both.

-Email smart notifications are available for users on Mixmax Starter plan and above.
+Email smart notifications are available for users on the Mixmax Small Business plan and above.
 Slack Smart notifications are available on the Mixmax Growth and Enterprise plans.

 Enabling Smart Notifications

 You can enable smart notifications for individual messages while composing in Gmail.
 To do so, click the lightning bolt 'Tracking' menu while composing.
 You'll see this menu: